Pushmo: Create and share

 Along with the game's included 250-plus levels, Pushmo also includes the Pushmo Studio, where players can create and share their own Pushmo puzzles.
 In order to share puzzles, Pushmo generates a QR code that can be read by the 3DS' on-board cameras; the QR images can be posted on the Internet, printed or photographed from the 3DS's screen.

 Reception

 Pushmo received "universal acclaim" according to the review aggregation website Metacritic.
 Lucas M. Thomas of IGN called the game "a beautifully original, absolutely charming and oftentimes devious little portable puzzler", "the 3DS eShop's killer app", and "the best downloadable game Nintendo's ever offered in any format."
 Jeremy Parish of 1Up.com said Pushmo was "one of the 3DS's most outstanding offerings to date".
 Patrick Barnett of Nintendo World Report said the game was "an ingenious puzzler that will consume the free time of anyone who gives it a whirl."

+Fourteen years after its release, it was named by Atari CEO Wade Rosen as his favourite game of 2025, describing it as a “beautiful non-dopamine loop gameplay that is just pure joy”.